 There are several reasons why a property chain breaks.
 However, the good news is, you can do something about it and play your part in making sure the chain keeps moving.

 This sounds so simple, doesn’t it?
 You may get a few offers on your house, but only one may not be part of a chain.

 This means they don’t need to rely on something else happening in order to move.
 So, if you are lucky enough to get two or three people offering on your property (and the price is right), choose the one who you think will cause the least trouble!

-Top Tip: This is where you can rely on us, your trusted estate agent in Benfleet to do our job and find out more about your potential buyers.
+Top Tip: This is where you can rely on Williams and Donovan, (trusted and locally loved!) to do our job and find out more about your potential buyers.